 Rare Earth Ions

-A more specific example of is the following magnetic Hamiltonian $\mathcal H$ for rare earth ions, which may be treated with the program package:
+EWALD: Yes, we can - a specific example of (1) is the following magnetic Hamiltonian $\mathcal H$ for rare earth ions, which may be treated with the program package:

 {\mathcal H}= \sum_{n,lm} B_l^m O_{lm}({\mathbf J}^n)